ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Introduction to Digital Twins

-- The role of <b>data as a core component</b> of Digital Twins is increasingly recognized…
+- The role of <b>data as a core component</b> in Digital Twins is increasingly recognized…
 - … yet it is often overlooked in research contributions.
 - Some reference models are emerging (e.g., Fei Tao, Univ. of Beijing).